With no permanent fix by DACA deadline, Dreamers amp political mobilization

 Across the country, other young immigrant activists are lobbying local and state officials.

-“I now actually know what it's like to talk to these people (government leaders), how to speak with their staff,” said DACA recipient and community leader Benito Costilla, who is from Temple, Texas and attended a lobbying day and organizing training conference in Washington, D.C. with the League of United Latin American Citizens.
-“When you talk to these people you need to keep your head straight and stay concentrated.
+“I now actually know what it's like to talk to these people (government leaders), how to speak with their staff,” said DACA recipient and community leader Benito Costilla, who is from Temple, Texas, and attended a lobbying day and organizing training conference in Washington with the League of United Latin American Citizens.
+“When you talk to these people, you need to keep your head straight and stay concentrated.
 You can’t get too emotional.”

 Other Dreamers who have joined national civil rights organizations are using their platform to mobilize politically against Trump's immigration policies.

-Lorella Praeli, director of immigration policy and campaigns for ACLU, announced a six-figure ad buying campaign, including video spots in Fox News and digital spots, to reach Republican influencers, including Republican National Committee staff and White House members.
+Lorella Praeli, director of immigration policy and campaigns for the ACLU, announced a six-figure ad buying campaign that includes video spots on Fox News and digital spots, to reach Republican influencers, including Republican National Committee staff and White House members.

-"He created this crisis when he ended DACA in September, and he has sabotaged every reasonable legislative solution," said Praeli in a statement.
+"He created this crisis when he ended DACA in September, and he has sabotaged every reasonable legislative solution," Praeli said of Trump in a statement.
 "We will maintain pressure on him and demand that he fix what he broke when he ended DACA six months ago."

-DACA recipient Javier Gamboa sees this year’s midterm elections as crucial to electing officials as a way to find a solution for Dreamers and immigrants with no legal status.
+Javier Gamboa, a DACA recipient and the director of Hispanic media for the Democratic Congressional Campaign Committee, sees this year’s midterm elections as crucial to electing officials as a way to find a solution for Dreamers and immigrants with no legal status.

 Related

-As the director of Hispanic media for the Democratic Congressional Campaign Committee, Gamboa's job is to get Democrats elected to the House.
-Although the focus of the party he’s working for is centered on becoming the majority, the ambition also is personal.
+Gamboa's job at the committee is to get Democrats elected to the House.
+Although the party's focus is centered on becoming the majority in Congress, for him the ambition is also personal.

 “We are going to hit the deadline and nothing has been done and nothing has been passed to provide a solution for DACA,” Gamboa said.
 “We belong in this country and it is a fight to remain in this country.
 It is a fight for my future.”